-COPD is the third leading cause of death in this country behind only heart disease and stroke, yet many people don’t realize that in many cases, prevention of COPD is possible.
-Although smoking is the most common cause of COPD, there are a number of other important risk factors that increase your chances of being diagnosed.1
+COPD is the sixth leading cause of death in the United States in 2020, yet people don’t realize that in many cases, prevention of COPD is possible.
+While tobacco smoke is the primary cause, 1 in 4 people with COPD have never smoked.
+There are a number of other important risk factors that increase your chances of being diagnosed.

 COPD Risk Factors: What Are They?

 Though many people ask what causes COPD, there is not a single answer.
 Instead, there are a number of COPD risk factors that work together to cause this disease.
-It is becoming increasingly evident that risk for COPD is related to an interaction between genetics and long-term, cumulative exposure to environmental irritants.
 If you want to know what causes COPD in nonsmokers, take a look at the following risk factors for COPD, some of which may surprise you: